-A lot of my blog recently has been about the adoption journey I’ve been on, first by myself and then with my son.
-I’ve not shared his own journey into – and then out of – care, because that’s his story to tell if he ever chooses.
-He must have the right to keep things private if he chooses.
+I’ve never shared my son’s journey into care, because that’s his story to tell if he ever chooses.
+He must have the right to keep things private.

 But, of course, I have shared things about our experiences through my blog.
-I’ve had to be really think what I’m going to be writing about; there are certain things that need to be off-limits, but others that aren’t.
-I have to be guided what I feel is right, and what common sense tells me the natural boundary should be.
-I might not always get it right, of course, but I try my rest when i write about other people.
+I’ve had to be really careful what I write about; there are certain things that need to be off-limits, but others that aren’t.
+I have to be guided by what I feel is right, and what common sense tells me the natural boundary should be.

 I’ve not even named my son on this forum, and I don’t intend to start now.
 I’m anonymous to the birth family, primarily because I want to protect my privacy as well as my son’s; I can write about events in a generic enough way to make sure that he won’t be identified until he’s old enough to make up his own mind.
-He he then wants to be associated with what I’ve written, then so be it; if not, then I’ll respect that.
-My blog has been reinvented enough to cope with another change of direction; in fact, I might change direction seventeen times before then anyway if other subjects come up that interest me.
+If he then wants to be associated with what I’ve written, then so be it; if not, then I’ll respect that.

 Being mindful of my son’s privacy is vital; that’s why I don’t call him by his name on a public blog, or even share any photos.
 I would love to, but I shan’t; not until – yes – some time has passed and his features change as he enters adolescence.
 When he wants to connect with social media – as I presume he will, like the majority of his friends – I will have a conversation with him about that.
 There are people on Facebook that it’s not right he connects with – that’s presuming Bryan will even want to, of course; this is all worse-case scenarios – and I need to make sure he understands why.